Nikaklubnik/Films-Quize/README.md

 # Films-Quize

 This project contains a Python script and game images.
 All images are linked directly within the code.
+I used a Python library PyQt6 to create this game.

 # Install and Run